Generalized solutions of the stochastic Burgers equation: Preliminaries

-A main ingredient in our approach for solving the Burgers equation is the use of regularization techniques for the white noise with respect to the space, we refer the reader to \cite{BG} and \cite{ober2} for the background material.
+A main ingredient in our approach for solving the Burgers equation is the use of regularization techniques for the white noise with respect to space, we refer the reader to \cite{BG} and \cite{ober2} to background material.